Priyadarshini (singer)

 She began her career as a playback singer by performing a duet song with Hariharan for the Tamil film Kadhal Dot Com, released in 2004.
 She made her debut in Kannada Films through the movie Ajju for Rajesh Ramanath music.
-Also sang in Telugu Cinema for D Imman.
-She sang background vocals in Hindi film Garam Masala starring Akshay Kumar.
+She also sang in Telugu Cinema for D Imman and sang background vocals in the Hindi film Garam Masala starring Akshay Kumar.
 Later she sung a duet with S. P. Balasubrahmanyam in the Kannada movie Rocky in 2008.

 She has worked with music directors such as Bharadwaj, D. Imman, Hamsalekha, Mano Murthy, Gurukiran, R. P. Patnaik, Rajesh Ramnath, K. Kalyan, and S. A. Rajkumar, Mahesh Mahadev, M. N. Krupakar, Ravish and has also recorded jingles and albums.

 She holds Bachelor’s degree in Electrical & Electronics Engineering from Nanyang Technological University, Singapore, Master’s degree in Music from the University of Madras and has a PhD in film music from the University of Mysore.